 So when people say they want to increase their mortgage payments by $500 a month, or make a lump sum payment of $10,000, or aim to pay off their mortgage 10 years in advance, it all sounds good on paper, but I hope they understand just how much money they’re potentially NOT making, and how much asset allocation risk they’re taking on, by being overweight in real estate

 My mortgage in 2009 when I bought my condo was $215,000.
 Today, in 2014, the balance is only down to $200,000.
-So I’ve paid on average just $3,000 a year towards the principle which I made sure was the least amount possible I could have easily shortened my amortization period, doubled-up my payments, etc, to have a principle balance of just $150,000 today.
+So I’ve paid on average just $3,000 a year towards the principle which I made sure was the least amount possible.
+I could have easily shortened my amortization period, doubled-up my payments, etc, to have a principle balance of just $150,000 today.
 But instead of doing that I invested every spare penny I saved.
 My condo is now worth $50,000 more than my purchase price.
 And I have over $100,000 in the financial markets thanks to the last several years of better than average stock market performance.
 My net worth would not be nearly as high today if I had aggressively tried to pay down my mortgage.

-That being said, borrowing money from a home, or investing rather than paying down debt, will increase your financial risk.
+That being said, borrowing money from a home, or investing rather than paying down debt, could increase your financial risk.
 We are talking about leverage after all, which is what a mortgage is.
 So if you don’t want to risk losing your home, or not being able to finance the extra debt, then please pay off your house as soon as you can.
-But if you want to live dangerously like me (o_O) and don’t mind the risk, then invest your extra cash instead of leaving it tied up in your home.
-Focus on investing and only make the minimum payments on your mortgage, and by the time you retire there’s a pretty good chance that you’ll be much better off than other home owners who only prioritize on paying off their mortgages Good luck!
+But if you want to live dangerously like me and don’t mind the risk, then invest your extra cash instead of leaving it tied up in your home.
+Focus on investing and only make the minimum payments on your mortgage, and by the time you retire there’s a pretty good chance that you’ll be much better off than other home owners who only prioritize on paying off their mortgages. 😀 Good luck!

 stock market index – A weighted average of some of the largest and most popular stocks.
 An ETF that one can buy to track this performance would be the IVV for example.